ixalender/wtch/README.md

-# watch
+# wtch

 Periodically executes specified system command.

 ## Why?!
-It's a simpler variant of watch(1) Linux util, but with needed milliseconds interval and numbered repeat feature.
+It's a simpler variant of wtch(1) Linux util, but with needed milliseconds interval and numbered repeat feature.

 ## Usage

 ```
-watch [global options] help | "system command with args"
+wtch [global options] help | "system command with args"

 COMMANDS:
    help, h  Shows a list of commands or help for one command